Getting Rid of Drain Flies in the Sink

 If you’ve ever had difficulties keeping your sinks clean, you may have noticed a deeply unpleasant sight: a cloud of small flies hovering in and around the drains.
 These little fuzzy nuisances are called “drain flies,” though they are also often referred to as “moth flies” or “sewer flies.”
 They sustain themselves on decomposing food, which is why they are so fond of inhabiting and breeding in the drains of kitchen and restaurant sinks.

-In addition to being a disgusting presence in your kitchen, drain flies can transfer dangerous pathogens.
+In addition to being a disgusting presence in your kitchen, drain flies can transfer dangerous pathogens1.
 By landing on decomposing food, food preparation surfaces, and food on tables, they increase humans’ risk of contracting foodborne illnesses.
 Considering that some foodborne illnesses can be deadly, it’s clear that this is no matter to overlook.
 In addition to Health Code violations, they can lead to outbreaks and lawsuits — more than enough trouble to shutter the doors of most restaurants.

 Particularly as antibiotic resistance continues to rise, restaurateurs must be vigilant to avoid health risks.
 If you’ve already spotted drain flies in your kitchen, or if you haven’t already taken preventative measures, it’s time to take action.
 This guide will help you keep the drains in your commercial kitchen clean and free of pests.

-Sinks and drains are breeding grounds for pathogens that can cause illnesses like hepatitis A, norovirus infections, staph infections, salmonellosis, and more.
+Sinks and drains are breeding grounds2 for pathogens that can cause illnesses like hepatitis A, norovirus infections, staph infections, salmonellosis, and more.
 Keeping sinks and drains clean using the proper tools is a must.

 The first step to tackling this issue is to regularly and thoroughly clear your drains.
 This will minimize the presence of decomposing matter (potential breeding grounds for pathogens that cause foodborne illness) and drain flies.
 As with any other part of your kitchen and dining area, this involves cleaning and sanitizing or disinfecting the drains.
 Following the advice below will help you do each of these steps.